Matteljay/tightcms/README.md

 ## About

 TightCMS is a full Content Management System written in [VueJS](https://vuejs.org/).
 It is light weight and easy to set up on any [VPS](https://en.wikipedia.org/wiki/Virtual_private_server).
 With this application, your bloggers or HTML/CSS savvy friends or customers can quickly get started creating a website.
 They will retain complete control of their own data and can easily upload files to integrate into their website.
 Or use it as an online file sharing repository.
-It was loosly inspired by [Joomla](https://www.joomla.org/) and [WordPress](https://wordpress.org/).
+It was loosely inspired by [Joomla](https://www.joomla.org/) and [WordPress](https://wordpress.org/).
 However they are a lot more feature-rich.
 If you want a fast, light, secure and easy-to-set-up solution, TightCMS is for you.

 Introduction video: [bitchute.com](https://www.bitchute.com/video/oX3AgHj0jlUX/) [youtube.com](https://youtu.be/uv1ny-NJT_k)